-- observe how magnets attract or repel each other and attract some materials and not others - compare and group together a variety of everyday materials based on whether they are attracted to a magnet, and identify some magnetic materials - describe magnets as having 2 poles - predict whether 2 magnets will attract or repel each other, depending on which poles are facing
+- compare and group together a variety of everyday materials on the basis of whether they are attracted to a magnet, and identify some magnetic materials - describe magnets as having 2 poles - predict whether 2 magnets will attract or repel each other, depending on which poles are facing

 Pupils should observe that magnetic forces can act without direct contact, unlike most forces, where direct contact is necessary (for example, opening a door, pushing a swing).
-They should explore the behaviour and everyday uses of different magnets (for example, bar, ring, button, and horseshoe).
+They should explore the behaviour and everyday uses of different magnets (for example, bar, ring, button and horseshoe).